JamesWoolfenden/registry/scripts/mirror_data/README.md

 # Mirror Production Data

-> **Note:** These tools were created by Claude Code as a simple way to kick the tires on data migrations.
-> They are not intended for production use.

-Tools to fetch and load production registry data for local testing and migration debugging.
+The Tools to fetch and load production registry data for local testing and migration debugging, and to enable sub-registries to sync up new data.
+It also gives us an opportunity to examine and review prior to listing.

 ## Overview